Life insurance for nurses could describe the death in…

 Writing your life insurance in trust can have many benefits for doctors.

-It’s a process that detaches your policy from your estate and is available on most life insurance policies we sell at Reassured.
+It’s a process that can detach your policy from your estate and is available on most life insurance policies we sell at Reassured.

 Upon your passing a nominated trustee will be left in charge of the pay out and will distribute the funds as per your wishes.